rhosrc/anime-time/README.md

 Welcome to Anime Time!
 Click the link to get started. (https://immense-badlands-72751.herokuapp.com/)

+To begin, enter the name of an anime title (movie, OVA, film, etc.) in the navbar's search field.
+You will see a number of title cards with basic information (# of episodes, release type, date completed).
+Click on one to learn more about it and add it to your profile, i.e. your personal watch list!

+You can also write personal notes about the series as you move through it.

 ## Stretch Goals

 I would like to revise the CSS and make it more mobile-friendly.
-I'd also like to add a sign-in feature so users can access their private watchlists.
+I'd also like to add a sign-in feature so users can access their private watch lists and notes.